ansible/ansible/docs/docsite/rst/network/user_guide/network_debug_troubleshooting.rst

 Suggestions to resolve:

-Options 1:
+Options 1 (Global command timeout setting):
 Increase value of command timeout in configuration file or by setting environment variable.
-Note: This value should be less than persistent connection idle timeout ie. connect_timeout

 .. code-block:: yaml